RESEARCH COMMUNICATION (SCI - 493)

 Communication (SCI 493) during November or April registration.
 Obtaining

-does not register the student for Research Communication
+a time slot does not register the student for Research Communication

 The student must also register for SCI 493 during the semester before